KorfLab/learning-C/README.md

 Copy the `variables.c` program from `templates` to your directory.
 Compile and run that.
 Then add your own variables and your own `printf()` statements.

 Note that this program added a couple new things.
-First off there was the `#include <math.h>` that is used to bring in definitions of PI.
+First off there was the `#include <math.h>` that is used to bring in a definition of PI.
 Also, the `printf()` statement has a few new ways of being used.

 Possibly the most important part of this program is to note that variables a, b, and c were never given any value.
-And yet when the program runs, they have a value.
+There is no `None` type in C. When the program runs, all variables have a value.
 Varibles in C are just raw memory locations.
-When you declare a variable, you're getting whatever cruft was left in memory at that location.
-Each time you run your program, you may have a different value.
+When you declare a variable, you're getting whatever cruft was left in memory at that location from some earlier point in time.
+Each time you run your program, you may have a different value!

-Try declaring some floating point variables and then print their values.
-You might be surprised at the results.

 So what should you do about variables with unknown contents?
 Should you set all of your variables equal to zero at the start of your program?
 Absolutely not.
 A program with random behavior is obviously a buggy program.
-However, if you set the variables to zero, it's probably still a buggy program but you can't tell because it doesn't have random behavior.
+However, if you set the variables to zero, it's probably still a buggy program but you can't tell because it behaves consistently.

 ## Strings ##